SilentCicero/meteor-dapp-pricefeed/README.md

 Go to http://localhost:3000/admin

-  click `'Deploy PriceFeed Contract'` and copy the new address
+  - click `'Deploy PriceFeed Contract'` and copy the new address

 Edit client/lib/feedConfig.js

-  change `Feed.address` to your new address
+  - change `Feed.address` to the new address

 Wait for mining, refresh, then start using the DApp!